gugazimmermann/mobile-flashcards/README.md

 # Mobile Flashcards Project

 This is the third project for the Udacity React Nanodegree.

-This application is a ...
+This application is a app where the user can create deck and put card on it.
+Each card hava a question and a answer.
+The user can select a deck and start a quiz to answer the questions and use as a tool to study.

 ### Technologies Used

-This project was made using ...
+This project was made using React Native and Expo.
+_It has been tested on Android._

 ### How To Install